zmajew/zerr/README.md

 	"log"
 )

-// Function where the error happened func A() error {
+// Function where the error happened. func A() error {
 	// Database returned this error on query ... return zerr.Forward(sql.ErrNoRows)
 }

-// Some middle function
+// Some middle function.
 func B() error {
 	return zerr.Forward(A())
 }